cescosgames/simplidoro/README.md

 # Simplidoro (no frills pomodoro timer)

-This is my minimalist reddit client called Newitt based on the mockup and [project from roadmap.sh](https://roadmap.sh/projects/reddit-client).
-This browser-based reddit client loads the newest content from a predefined group of subreddits or individually selected subreddits into individual, responsive and dynamic lanes.
+Welcome to Simplidoro!
+A no frills pomodoro technique timer with automatic session tracking and customizable timers.
+This is based on the
+[project from roadmap.sh](https://roadmap.sh/projects/pomodoro-timer).
+A simple, accessible, and productive little timer app!
 <br>
 <br>
 Live Demo: coming soon!